anishsundaram/fullstack-open-2021/README.md

- Fullstack Open 2020
+# Fullstack Open 2021

-Repository of exercises from the [Full Stack Open course](https://fullstackopen.com/en/) offered through the University of Helsinki.
+Repository of my solutions to the excercises from the [Deep Dive Into Modern Web Development](https://fullstackopen.com/en/) course hosted by the University of Helsinki.

-## Completion Status

-### Part 0 Fundamentals of Web Apps:
+## Part 0 Fundamentals of Web Apps:

 - Fundamentals of Web Apps
   - 0.4 New Note
   - 0.5 SPA
   - 0.6 SPA New Note

-### Part 1 Introduction to React:
+## Part 1 Introduction to React:
 //todo
 <!---
 - [x] Intro to React | [courseinfo repo](./part1/courseinfo)